Measurable bounded cohomology of measured groupoids: Groupoids

 \begin{es} When $\Gamma$ is a discrete countable group (endowed with the counting measure) acting on a Lebesgue $\Gamma$-space $X$, the semidirect groupoid $\Gamma\ltimes X$ introduced in Example \ref{example_groupoids_action} is $t$-discrete. \end{es}

-\begin{oss} If $X$ is a standard Borel space with Borel sigma algebra $\calB$ an equivalence relation $\calR\subset X\times X$ is called \emph{standard} if $\calR\subset \calB\times \calB$, where $\calB\times \calB$ is the induced Borel structure on $X\times X$.
-Feldmann and Moore \cite[Theorem 1]{feldman:moore} showed that any standard equivalence relation on a space $X$ whose equivalence classes are countable comes from an action of a countable group on $X$.
-Moreover, since the correspondence between principal groupoids and equivalence relations discussed in Remark \ref{remark_bijection_relations_groupoids} extends to the Borel setting, it follows that any isomorphism class of $t$-discrete groupoids over a standard Borel space $X$ can be represented by a semidirect groupoid of an action of a countable group on $X$.
+\begin{es} If $X$ is a standard Borel space with Borel sigma algebra $\calB$ an equivalence relation $\calR\subset X\times X$ is called \emph{standard} if $\calR\subset \calB\times \calB$, where $\calB\times \calB$ is the induced Borel structure on $X\times X$.
+Any such equivalence relation whose equivalence classes are countable is in fact a $t$-discrete groupoid (see Example \ref{example_groupoid_relation}).
+Feldmann and Moore \cite[Theorem 1]{feldman:moore} showed that any standard equivalence relation on a space $X$ whose equivalence classes are countable comes from an action of a countable group on $X$ (which is not necessarily essentially free).
 An important family of equivalence relations in the Borel setting is the one of \emph{$\mathrm{II}_1$-relations}, namely countable standard equivalence relations coming from a \emph{measure class preserving} and \emph{ergodic} group action on a \emph{non-atomic} standard Borel space (see also \cite[Section 4.1]{furman}).
-Such relations are considered in Section \ref{section_Main consequences of the exponential law}, where we prove a vanishing result of the measurable bounded cohomology in the amenable case. \end{oss}
+Such relations are considered in Section \ref{section_Main consequences of the exponential law}, where we prove a vanishing result of the measurable bounded cohomology in the amenable case.

-The result by Feldman and Moore allows to call a $t$-discrete principal groupoid \emph{ergodic} if the semidirect groupoid in its equivalence class comes from an ergodic action.
-The notion of ergodicity can be actually extended to the whole family of measured groupoids.